Constitution & By-Laws

 SECTION II.
 AMENDMENTS

-Any amendment adopting or deleting any provision thereof shall revise the
+Any amendment which adopts, changes, or deletes any provision thereof shall revise the

-main body of the original text; and the date, place, and roll of those attending
+main body of the original text; and the date and place

 the ratification shall be recorded.